Descriptor-Libraries/descriptor-libraries-framework/docs/index.rst

    contain the root `toctree` directive.

-kraken
+kraken Documentation
 =========================================================

 These are the docs for the kraken website.

 .. grid:: 1 1 2 2

-    .. grid-item-card:: API Reference
+    .. grid-item-card::  Developer Guide
       :margin: 0 3 0 0

-      Documentation for the REST API.
+      Learn about kraken's architecture and how to set up your development environment.

-      .. button-link:: ./api/index.html
+      .. button-link:: ./developer_guide/index.html
          :color: primary
          :expand:

-         To the API Reference.
+         To the Developer Guide.

-    .. grid-item-card::  Developer Guide
+    .. grid-item-card:: API Reference
       :margin: 0 3 0 0

-      How to set up your development environment to contribute to kraken.
+      Documentation for the REST API.

-      .. button-link:: ./developer_guide/index.html
+      .. button-link:: /api/docs
          :color: primary
          :expand:

-         To the Developer Guide
+         To the API Reference.

 .. toctree::